nf-core/multiplesequencealign/README.md

    --outdir outdir
 ```

-Your input is a directory where your PDB files are stored ([example](https://github.com/nf-core/test-datasets/blob/multiplesequencealign/testdata/af2_structures/seatoxin-ref.tar.gz))?
+Is your input a directory where your PDB files are stored ([example](https://github.com/nf-core/test-datasets/blob/multiplesequencealign/testdata/af2_structures/seatoxin-ref.tar.gz))?
 Then:

 ```bash
 nextflow run nf-core/multiplesequencealign \